Tom Jolliffe on Liam Neeson’s enduring appeal as an action hero…

 The more straight up action films like Run All Night, Cold Pursuit, The Honest Thief and A Walk Among The Tombstones are all unspectacularly but assuredly solid.
 They’re almost interchangeable but the consistent is how Neeson’s increasingly gruff presence, sells the routine genre fare.
 Ultimately, in a genre often beset with critical and commercial failure now (unless you’re Marvel et al), there’s a safe bar that Neeson more or less hits.
 They’re not as good as those rare brilliant ones (like John Wick) and not as bad as some of the shockers which have (ironically) been released in more regularity post Taken.
 We’ve seen a number of stars trying to do Taken, be it Sean Penn in The Gunman, or a large number of female lead actions like Ava, Peppermint or Kidnap that didn’t have the same sure hand (but elevated by strong performers at least).

 These films are very much straight to video material, but Neeson still retains the draw to pull audiences to the big screen.
 For how much longer, who knows?
-Nic Cage and John Travolta are cranking out similar genre work but consigned almost exclusively to the home premiere market.
+Nicolas Cage and John Travolta are cranking out similar genre work but consigned almost exclusively to the home premiere market.
 Neeson is still on the wider market.
-The Marksman is due in January, and ultimately could be that cinematic swansong.
 The post Covid big screen landscape may have shifted and may take Neeson’s place with it.
-The film itself, judging by the trailers is same same.
-If it ain’t broke, don’t fix it.
+However, if it ain’t broke, don’t fix it.
 I’ve been a long standing action fan, and originality is a dead duck now.
 The hero will always take down the villain.
 So it is written, so it shall be.
 Still, with Neeson on board, there’s always something comforting about him getting the job done.